MihaiHng/Cyfrin-Security/8-vault-guardians-audit/audit-data/findings.md

     }
 ```

- ### [L-8] Incorrect NAME & SYMBOL in `VaultGuardianBase::becomeTokenGuardian` when creating tokenVault for i_TokenTwo
+ ### [L-8] Incorrect NAME and SYMBOL when creating tokenVault for i_TokenTwo

-**Description:** When an user calls becomeTokenGuardian a new tokenVault is created for the token the guardian has chosen.
+**Description:** In `VaultGuardianBase::becomeTokenGuardian` when an user calls becomeTokenGuardian a new tokenVault is created for the token the guardian has chosen.
 There are two accepted tokens, i_tokenOne and i_tokenTwo, with different name and symbol.
 But the function assigns `TOKEN_ONE_VAULT_NAME` & `TOKEN_ONE_VAULT_SYMBOL` for both token vaults, which is misleading to off-chain indexers.

 ```js